Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Experiment

+To evaluate the impact of different answer rewards on model performance, we train the 1.5B variant of \ours{} models using different combinations of answer rewards with average weighting.
+As shown in Table~\ref{tab:abla}, among models trained on a single answer reward, training with evidence's answer reward $R^{ans}_e$ achieves the highest average performance, indicating that the quality of evidence is the most important.
+For two-answer reward combinations, `Evidence+Full Ctx' slightly outperforms `Evidence+Rationale', with significant gains on NQ, indicating that the optimization of `Full Ctx' matters.
+Notably, using all answer rewards yields the best performance on NQ and HotpotQA, and the highest average score, indicating the benefits of multi-faceted rewarding.
+The results manifest the contribution and necessity of each answer reward.

-\subsection{Inference Efficiency (RQ3)}
+\subsection{Inference Efficiency (RQ4)}

-Table~\ref{tab:latency} presents the inference latency of \ours{} compared with \textsc{FilCo} (a representative VAR method) and CoT (a representative RAR method) on the 1.5B model within a 1$\times$A800 station, where the evaluation batch size and max new tokens are set as 64 and 768, respectively.
-It can be observed that the time required for evidence extraction using \ours{} is considerably shorter than \textsc{FilCo} and CoT, facilitating effective application in online RAG systems.
-It is surprising that the average inference latency of \textsc{FilCo} is slightly longer than that of CoT, while FilCo generates fewer new tokens on average.
-We find that the standard deviation in the lengths of the evidence generated by \textsc{FilCo} is significantly higher than that of COT.
-Specifically, the std of \textsc{FilCo} on NQ, TQA, and HotpotQA is 107.5, 136.1, and 81.7, while that of CoT is 67.9, 61.6, and 63.9.
-Due to the instability in the length of the generated evidence, \textsc{FilCo} takes longer in batching generation instead.
-In all, the above results fully verify the efficiency of \ours{} during deployment.
+Table~\ref{tab:latency} presents the inference latency of \ours{} compared to \textsc{FilCo} (a representative VAR method) and CoT (a representative RAR method) on the 1.5B model.
+All experiments are conducted on an A800 GPU, with the batch size and max new tokens set to 64 and 768, respectively.
+The results show that the latency of evidence extraction using \ours{} is considerably shorter than \textsc{FilCo} and CoT.
+Surprisingly, the average latency of \textsc{FilCo} is slightly longer than that of CoT, while FilCo generates fewer new tokens on average.
+Our analysis shows that the length's std of evidence extracted by \textsc{FilCo} is largely higher than that of COT, where the std of \textsc{FilCo} on NQ, TQA, and HotpotQA is 107.5, 136.1, and 81.7, while that of CoT is 67.9, 61.6, and 63.9.
+The unstable evidence length of \textsc{FilCo} disrupts efficient batching.
+The above results show the efficiency of \ours{} during deployment.

-\subsection{Robustness Analysis (RQ4)}
+\subsection{Robustness Analysis (RQ5)}